 Downtown’s Revival Through Food

 Old bank vaults now serve espresso.
 The Ohio Theatre District hosts markets.
-North Market is at the heart of downtown Columbus neighborhood restaurants.
+North Market is at the heart of downtown neighborhood restaurants.

 Metropole, once a bank, shows how old and new can come together.
 It’s a place where history meets innovation.